langwatch/langevals/README.md

 # Contributing

 LangEvals is a monorepo and has many subpackages with different dependencies for each evaluator library or provider.
 We use poetry to install all dependencies and create a virtual env for each sub-package to make sure they are fully isolated.
-Given this complexity, to make it easier to contribute to LangEvals we recomend using VS Code for the development.
+Given this complexity, to make it easier to contribute to LangEvals we recommend using VS Code for the development.
 Before opening up on VS Code though, you need to make sure to install all dependencies, generating thus the .venv for each package:

 ```
 make install